sbcrumb/Guardian/README.md

 ### Proxmox

-If you used the community script to install Guardian, you can update it by running:
+If you used the community script to install Guardian, you can update by running on of these commands in the LXC console:

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/community-scripts/ProxmoxVE/main/ct/guardian.sh)" -u
 ```

-or type in the LXC console:
+or

 ```bash
 update